PeterTian96/DSI5640_-Modeling_Machine_Learning_I/Homework5/Homework5.md

 test<-mcycle[-sid,]
 ```

 # Question 2: Using the mcycle data, consider predicting the mean acceleration as a function of time.
-Use the Nadaraya-Watson method with the k-NN kernel
+Use the Nadaraya-Watson method with the k-NN kernel function to create a series of prediction models by varying the tuning parameter over a sequence of values. (hint: the script already implements this)

 ``` r
 # predicting the mean acceleration